Mitigating crosstalk errors by randomized compiling: Simulation of the BCS model on a superconducting quantum computer: Abstract

 \section{Abstract}

-We develop and apply an extension of the randomized compiling (RC) protocol that includes neighbouring qubits and dramatically reduces crosstalk between superconducting qubits on IBMQ quantum computers (\texttt{ibm\_lagos} and \texttt{ibmq\_ehningen}).
+We develop and apply an extension of the randomized compiling (RC) protocol that includes a special treatment of neighboring qubits and dramatically reduces crosstalk effects caused by the application of faulty gates on\old{ between} superconducting qubits in IBMQ quantum computers (\texttt{ibm\_lagos} and \texttt{ibmq\_ehningen}).
 Crosstalk errors, stemming from CNOT two-qubit gates, are a crucial source of errors on numerous quantum computing platforms.
-For the IBMQ machines their magnitude is usually underestimated by the benchmark protocols provided by the manufacturer.
-Our RC protocol turns coherent noise due to crosstalk into a depolarising noise channel that can then be treated using established error mitigation schemes such as noise estimation circuits.
-We apply our approach to the quantum simulation of the non-equilibrium dynamics of the Bardeen-Cooper-Schrieffer (BCS) Hamiltonian for superconductivity, a model that is particularly challenging because of the long-range interaction of Cooper pairs.
+For the IBMQ machines, their effect on the performance of a given quantum computation is \newest{often overlooked}\older{usually underestimated by the benchmark protocols provided by the manufacturer}.
+Our RC protocol turns coherent noise due to crosstalk into a depolarising noise channel that can then be treated using established error mitigation schemes, such as noise estimation circuits.
+We apply our approach to the quantum simulation of the non-equilibrium dynamics of the Bardeen-Cooper-Schrieffer (BCS) hamiltonian for superconductivity, a particularly challenging model to simulate on quantum hardware because of the long-range interaction of Cooper pairs.
 With 135 CNOT gates, we work in a regime where crosstalk, as opposed to either trotterization or qubit decoherence, dominates the error.
-Our twirling of neighbouring qubits is shown to dramatically improve the noise estimation protocol without the need to add new qubits or circuits and allows for a quantitative simulation of the BCS-model.
+Our twirling of neighboring qubits is shown to dramatically improve the noise estimation protocol without the need to add new qubits or circuits and allows for a quantitative simulation of the BCS model.

 \thefootnote{\normalfont a} \thefootnote{\arabic{footnote}}